 “Yeah, your idea will be bought by a company and produced,” Mel said eagerly, smile as wide as it could be.
 “I mean that.”

 Kalsie spun Jack around, a wet washcloth in her hand.
-She dappled at a spot on his collar.
+She dabbled at a spot on his collar.
 “Toothpaste part of the school uniform these days, huh?”

-Jack downed the drink and headed out the door.
+Jack downed the drink and headed out the door into the garage.

 “Good luck!” his parents chimed.

 Jack lifted the box of lights, computer, and poster board off the work table and headed out of the garage.
 He glanced over at the side door, noticing the tape laying on the floor.
-His heart stopped, his breath sucked in.
+His heart stopped, his check sucking in air.
 He set the box down and picked the tape up.
 Dust covered the adhesive.
 The lock still engaged.
 Could it have fallen off by itself?
 No way to tell.
 His jaw tightened.

 He didn’t know what to do or think.
 Today was the big day.
 Nothing can go wrong.
 Jack pulled the lights out of the box and the computer and plugged it into the wall.
 The lights lit up.
-He sighed a breath of relief.
+He sighed, relieved.
 The tape probably fell off, or his dad had used the door.